Bhagavad Gita/Ethical Aspect of Krishna’s Teachings

 9:27.
 Whatever you do, whatever you eat, whatever you sacrifice or offer, whichever feat you perform… — perform it as an offering to Me!

-12:14. … Seeking Unity with Me, resolutely cognizing the Atman, devoted the mind and consciousness to Me — such a loving Me disciple is dear to Me.
+12:14. … Seeking Unity with Me, resolutely cognizing the Atman, having devoted the mind and consciousness to Me — such a loving Me disciple is dear to Me.

-12:20. … All… for whom I am the Supreme Goal — … are dear to Me above all!
+12:20. … All… for whom I am the Supreme Aim — … are dear to Me above all!

 God suggests that we regard our lives as the opportunity to approach Perfection by making efforts on transformation of ourselves, as well as through active creative love-service to God, which is manifested as our service to people.
 These are corresponding statements of Krishna: